blinksocks/blinksocks/docs/behaviours/README.md

 ## [redirect]

-Socket should redirect data stream to a permanent destination.
+Relay should redirect data stream to a permanent destination.

 | PARAMS |     DESCRIPTION      | DEFAULT |
 | :----- | :------------------- | :------ |